md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 bash scripts/eval_all.sh
 - **MobileNetV3 checkpoint** fails to load (shape mismatches across multiple blocks) — likely trained with a different architecture variant.
 Marked as TODO (skip in current eval).
 - **ResNet50 / ViT checkpoints** load but perform poorly on this split, so excluded from the default ensemble until retrained/verified.
+### Known Issues
+- **MobileNetV3 checkpoint** fails to load (shape mismatches across multiple blocks) — likely trained with a different architecture variant.
+Marked as TODO (skip in current eval).
+- **ResNet50 / ViT checkpoints** load but perform poorly on this split, so excluded from the default ensemble until retrained/verified.